 -

-CPCU 2004 directly addresses the main grounds that provide for the procedure of enforcing financial orders in Ukraine.
+CPCU 2004 directly addresses the primary grounds that govern the procedure for enforcing financial orders in Ukraine.
 These grounds may be defined either by the terms of bilateral/multilateral treaties between the countries concerned or by the application of the principle of reciprocity, which is to be applied if there is no such bilateral/multilateral treaty between Ukraine and the respective foreign state.

 The general interpretation of the principle of reciprocity under Ukrainian law means that if Ukrainian court orders are enforced in a particular foreign country, the court orders of that foreign country will be enforced in Ukraine.
 The CPCU 2004 expressly provides that, to apply this principle, it shall be presumed that reciprocity exists unless it is proved otherwise.

-Further, the principle is also described in the Law 2005; namely, if the application of the law of the foreign country is dependent on the principle of reciprocity, it is deemed to exist unless otherwise proven.
+Furthermore, the principle is also described in the Law of 2005; namely, if the application of the law of a foreign country is dependent on the principle of reciprocity, it is deemed to exist unless proven otherwise.

 CPCU 2004 defines two separate enforcement procedures based on the content of the foreign court decision.
 These are forcible and non-forcible procedures.